No response? The customer is probably not interested.

-In fact, a lot of brands are moving from the beautiful email templates to the plain text ones to make them seem more genuine and personal.
+In fact, a lot of brands are moving from beautiful email templates to plain text ones to make them seem more genuine and personal.
 While that’s not a mandatory requirement, what’s important is writing in a casual and conversational tone and keeping the jargon aside.

 Here’s a good example of a conversational email by Maple Motorcycle Jeans.
 Not only is their tone casual and colloquial but they’ve also opted for a plain text template, making it seem more personal.

 Nothing wastes your opportunity for bringing your customers more than sending a follow-up email just to “check-in” or “touch base”.
 These run-of-the-mill follow-up emails mean nothing because they offer nothing new to the recipient.